Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ### Summary

-Causes monster that executes this opcode to die
+Causes monster that executes this opcode to die.

 | Opcode | IfritAI name | Size | Short Description     |
 |--------|--------------|------|-----------------------|